top of page

 Common Challenges and Costly Pitfalls for Licensed Producers

-• The Startup Dilemma: Many new and small-scale producers operate under the false assumption that their low sales volume and type of products (topical vs edible, extracts, etc.) exempts them from the need for a robust pharmacovigilance system.
-In reality, a single, poorly handled serious adverse reaction can have a disproportionately devastating impact on a new brand, leading to intense regulatory scrutiny and a loss of consumer trust that is difficult to recover from.
+• The Startup Dilemma: Many new and small-scale producers mistakenly believe that their low sales volume exempts them from needing a robust pharmacovigilance system.
+In reality, a single poorly handled serious adverse reaction can have a devastating impact on a new brand.

-• The Data Chaos: Without a centralized system, adverse event reports can become lost in a chaotic mix of email inboxes, social media direct messages, and call center logs.
-This disorganization can lead to missed reporting deadlines, incomplete data, and an inability to perform the critical analysis required by Health Canada.
+• The Data Chaos: Without a centralized system, adverse event reports can become lost in a chaotic mix of emails, social media messages, and call center logs.
+This disorganization can lead to missed reporting deadlines and incomplete data.

-• The Expertise Gap: Pharmacovigilance requires a specific skill set, including medical knowledge, regulatory understanding, and analytical capabilities.
-For many cannabis companies, hiring a full-time, dedicated Qualified Person for Pharmacovigilance is not financially feasible, creating a significant expertise gap.
+• The Expertise Gap: Pharmacovigilance requires specific skills, including medical knowledge and regulatory understanding.
+For many cannabis companies, hiring a full-time Qualified Person for Pharmacovigilance is not financially feasible, creating a significant expertise gap.

-• The High Cost of Non-Compliance: The consequences of failing to meet reporting obligations are severe.
-They can range from observations and non-compliance ratings during a Health Canada inspection to public warning letters, mandatory product recalls, and, in serious cases, suspension of a licence.
+• The High Cost of Non-Compliance: Failing to meet reporting obligations can lead to severe consequences, including public warning letters, mandatory product recalls, and even suspension of a licence.
 The financial and reputational damage can be immense.

 Best Practices for a Compliant and Efficient PV System